paolosalvatori/aks-key-vault/README.md

 ## Azure Key Vault Provider for Secrets Store CSI Driver in AKS

 The [Azure Key Vault provider for Secrets Store CSI Driver](https://learn.microsoft.com/en-us/azure/aks/csi-secrets-store-driver) enables retrieving secrets, keys, and certificates stored in Azure Key Vault and accessing them as files from mounted volumes in an AKS cluster.
-This mechanism eliminates the need for Azure-specific libraries to access the secrets.
+This method eliminates the need for Azure-specific libraries to access the secrets.

 This [Secret Store CSI Driver for Key Vault](https://github.com/Azure/secrets-store-csi-driver-provider-azure) offers the following features: